Great Torrington

 There are great places to visit near Great Torrington including some great cities, historic buildings, villages, canals, rivers and streams, beaches, geological features, sssis, hiking areas, nature reserves, towns, parks, airports, castles and ruins.

-The area around Great Torrington features a number of interesting historic buildings including Exeter Cathedral, St Mary Steps, and St Stephen's Church - Exeter.
+There are a number of historic buildings near Great Torrington including Exeter Cathedral, St Mary Steps, and St Stephen's Church - Exeter.

 Exeter Canal, and Grand Western Canal at Tiverton are great places to visit near Great Torrington if you like canals.

-There are a number of geological features near to Great Torrington including Valley of Rocks.
+There are a number of sssis near to Great Torrington including Dartmoor.

-There are a several good nature reserves in the area around Great Torrington like Dartmoor.
+There are a number of nature reserves near to Great Torrington including Dartmoor.

-Dartmouth, Tiverton, Crediton, Topsham, Budleigh Salterton, Sidmouth, and Seaton are great places to visit near Great Torrington if you like towns.
+Dartmouth, Tiverton, Crediton, Topsham, Budleigh Salterton, Sidmouth, and Seaton are some of Great Torrington best towns to visit near Great Torrington.

 There are a number of parks near to Great Torrington including Bicton Park.